Skip to main content

 Warnings are configured using the standard .clang-tidy mechanism.
 The simplest approach is to simply add a single .clang-tidy file to the project root, and enable or suppress any warnings there.

 To be more fine-grained, for example to specify stricter warnings for headers than implementations, separate files can be used.
 The .clang-tidy file in the closest parent directory to the source being checked will be used.
-Note, however, that clang-tidy does not check headers on their own by default, and that included headers will be checked using the settings for that compilation (including the language), not the .clang-tidy file associated with the header.
+Note, however, that headers aren't checked on their own, but only while checking files that include them, depending on the configuration.

 Using from Python